 Non-Retaliation: Retaliation against any student for filing a grievance or against any other individual participating in the investigation is prohibited.
 Retaliation is against state and federal laws and university policy.
 Those who retaliate face disciplinary action up to and including termination or sanctions in accordance with applicable student conduct and honor codes.
 Anyone who has participated in a grievance process may file a grievance if he or she feels retaliation.

-Academic Issues:Requests for exceptions to academic policy are made by formal petition to the Registrar using the Academic Exception Petition Form.
-Such appeals are reviewed by the Academic Affairs Council.
+Academic Issues:Requests for exceptions to academic policy are made by formal petition to the Registrar Such appeals are reviewed by the Provost Office.

 Outside of requests for exceptions, students must first meet promptly with the relevant course instructor to present a concern.
 If the grievance cannot be resolved informally with the instructor, it should be presented promptly in writing to the division chair responsible for the course in which the issue or concern surfaced.
 This written complaint should be copied simultaneously to the Office of the Provost.
 If the grievance is with a faculty member serving as division chair, then the written complaint should be lodged directly with the Office of the Provost.
 The provost or associate provost will act in the stead of the division chair.